-Although we maintain insurance to cover losses resulting from our errors and omissions, there can be no assurance that our insurance will cover all losses or our coverage will be sufficient to cover our losses.
+There can be no assurance that our insurance will cover losses or our coverage will be sufficient to cover our losses.
 If we suffer significant losses or reputational harm as a result, our business, operating results, and financial condition could be adversely affected.